A big decision new moms must make for their little one’s nutrition is breast vs. formula.

 Welcome to mommy guilt.
 No matter what you decide, other people will surely have an opinion.
-Only one thing really matters: Which choice is right for you?
+Only one thing really matters: Which choice is right for you and your baby?

 The American Academy of Pediatrics (AAP) recommends breast milk as the best nutrition for infants.
 Babies should be breastfed exclusively for the first six months, according to the AAP.
 After other foods have been introduced, the AAP encourages mothers to continue to breastfeed until at least the baby’s first birthday, or longer if the child and the parent are willing.
 Breastfeeding up to 2 years and beyond is beneficial for both, especially for mothers.
 Long-term breastfeeding may protect against diabetes, high blood pressure, and breast and ovarian cancers.

 Breast milk is good for your baby in many ways: